The Fear of Pigeons

 1. Can pigeons really transmit diseases to humans?
 While pigeons can carry diseases, the risk of transmission to humans is generally low.
 Practising good hygiene after potential contact is usually sufficient protection.

 2. Why do pigeons seem to be everywhere in cities?
 Pigeons thrive in urban environments due to abundant food sources, suitable nesting sites, and a lack of natural predators.
+Pigeons are feral domesticated animals so feel more at home closer to humans.

 4. Do pigeons remember people who are kind or unkind to them?
 Studies suggest pigeons can recognize and remember individual human faces, potentially associating them with positive or negative experiences.

 5. Are there any benefits to having pigeons in cities?
 Pigeons play a role in urban ecosystems, helping to clean up food waste and serving as prey for urban-dwelling birds of prey.
+They bring a lot of joy to people who feed them and interact with them, especially people who are lonely and are not able to keep pets.